867380699/immutable-js/README.md

 *Important!*: Only a select few methods can be used in `withMutations` including `set`, `push` and `pop`.
-These methods can be applied directly against a persistent data-structure where other methods like `map`, `filter`, `sort`, and `splice` will always return new immutable data-structures and never mutate a mutable collection.
+These methods can be applied directly against a persistent data-structure where other methods like `map`, `filter`, `sort`, and `slice` will always return new immutable data-structures and never mutate a mutable collection.